vippsas/vipps-magento/docs/documentation.md

 1. Enter command: `php bin/magento setup:upgrade`
 1. Put your Magento in production mode, if required.

-### Installation via Marketplace

-Here are steps required to install Payments extension via Component Manager.

-1. Make a purchase for the Vipps extension on [Magento Marketplace](https://marketplace.magento.com/vipps-module-payment.html).
-1. From your Magento Admin, access *System* > *Web Setup Wizard* page.
-1. Enter Marketplace authentication keys.
-Please read about authentication keys generation.
-1. Navigate to *Component Manager* page.
-1. On the *Component Manager* page, click the *Sync* button to update your new purchased extensions.
-1. Click *Install* in the *Action* column for Realex Payments component.
-1. Follow *Web Setup* Wizard instructions.

 ## Configuration

 The Vipps Payment module can be easily configured to meet business expectations of your web store.
 This section will show you how to configure the extension via the *Magento Admin Panel*.